 We began by talking about the emotional changes for children in the primary years of 3, 4 and 5.
-I love working with this age group.
 At this age they are showing more independence, they feel the need to belong to a social group and identify more with their gender.
 Intellectually they are hardwiring values, attitudes and opinions.
 Daily the brain is forging links with billions of receptive nerve cells.
 Interestingly they are also beginning to prune pathways or synapses that are rarely used at an alarming rate, this usually happens at eight.
 It becomes crucial then that they learn skills and form behaviours that foster success in learning for themselves.
 They also need to develop strategies for establishing positive and healthy relationships with others.